apapiu/apapiu.github.io/_posts/2016-01-02-polynomial-overfitting.md

 Varying the degree of f for $$N = 80$$, $$s^2 = .5$$

-##Conclusions:
+## Conclusions:
 So what can we conclude from our explorations?

 1. Generally fitting a second degree polynomial gives a more stable model that is significantly less susceptible to noise than fitting a tenth degree polynomial.
-The expections to this is if you have a lot of training examples and you know the noise is low.
+The exceptions to this is if you have a lot of training examples and you know the noise is low.

 2. An increase in noise leads to an increase in overfitting and higher variance.